chriskillpack/henri/README.md

 ## LLM runners

 Henri makes HTTP calls to servers that run LLMs so in theory it can work with any LLM.
 In practice though each server has different URls or request/response schemas.
-Currently Henri will work with a llama.cpp webserver such as [llamafile]((https://github.com/Mozilla-Ocho/llamafile) or [ollama](https://ollama.com/) webserver.
+Currently Henri will work with a llama.cpp webserver such as [llamafile](https://github.com/Mozilla-Ocho/llamafile), [ollama](https://ollama.com/) or the [OpenAI API](https://platform.openai.com/).
+The OpenAI backend is disabled for image descriptions, due to potential privacy concerns.
+Sending image descriptions for embedding vector computation and query support is okay though.

 ### ollama